KitWong2048/NS3-Directional-Antenna/README.md

 ns-3.14.1

 ## How to
-replace the corresponding file by those in src.
+Replace the corresponding files by those in src.
 The file “wscript” should be placed in this folder “ns-allinone-3.14.1\ns-3.14.1\src\wifi”.

 wifi80211g.cc is an example on how to